kimbring2/minecraft_ai/README.md

 Also, there are very many cases where all actions are 0 in the provided data set.
 When traning without deleting this data, there are many cases where the agent is continuously stopped at the same place.
 These data were deleted before learning.

 ## Treechop Imitation Learning with only frame information
-After completing the learning, the agent can go to the two trees in the environment and attack it to collect the woods.
+After completing the traning, the agent can approach to the two trees in the environment and attack it to collect the woods.
 However, it stops.
 Therefore, the agent cannot collect more wood.

 ![Treechop-v0 CNN agent video](https://github.com/kimbring2/MineRL/blob/master/monitor/ezgif.com-video-to-gif.gif)

 Loss graph shows that there is no ploblem in traning process.
 However, in the model that used only the test results CNN and FC many times, we finally concluded that there was a limit to learning.
 <img src="image/19-35-43.png" width="800">

-Because of the nature of the game, I think that it would not be possible to fit all the information on one screen, so I introduce RNN and add it between CNN and FC for learning.
+Because of the nature of the Minecraft, I think that it would not be possible to fit all the information on one screen.
+Thus, I deploy RNN and insert it between CNN and FC layer.

 Performance video after adding RNN : https://youtu.be/5bMTUvPmCuQ